Dfuejo/dql-insulin-calc/README.md

   using thresholds from `DQNConfig.target_low`/`target_high` (defaults 70/180).
 - Training logs rolling TIR/TBR/TOR; after training, an evaluation run with epsilon=0 prints mean TIR/TBR/TOR and reward across eval episodes, and can optionally save glucose traces to a plot.
+Plots can aggregate traces into a single mean line with variance shading.

 ## Real-world data (offline eval)